 There are extensive protected seashore meadows, overgrowing shallow bays, and gloe lakes, which have become isolated from the sea on the Hanhikivi headland.
 There is a Natura 2000 conservation area approximately two kilometers from the plant area.
+The sea off the coast of the Hanhikivi peninsula is also significant both in terms of the fish stock and fishery.
 Areas of high natural value have been left outside the plant area already at the construction planning phase.

 We monitor the state of the environment together with RAOS Project in accordance with a jointly agreed environmental monitoring program.
 In addition to the environmental monitoring required by the permit conditions, we also carry out voluntary monitoring of the environmental impact.
 This allows us to ensure that we have comprehensive knowledge of the state of the environment in the Hanhikivi headland.

 ENVIRONMENTAL MONITORING 2021